Intergenerational equity: Standards of living usage

 Discussions of intergenerational equity in standards of living reference differences between people of different ages or of different generations.
-Two perspectives on intergenerational equity in living standards have been distinguished by Rice, Temple, and McDonald.
+Two perspectives on intergenerational equity in living standards have been distinguished by Australian sociologist and demographers Rice, Temple, and McDonald.
 The first perspective – a "cross-sectional" perspective – focuses how living standards at a particular point in time vary between people of different ages.
 The relevant issue is the degree to which, at a particular point in time, people of different ages enjoy equal living standards.
 The second perspective – a "cohort" perspective – focuses on how living standards over a lifetime vary between people of different generations.
 For intergenerational equity, the relevant issue becomes the degree to which people of different generations enjoy equal living standards over their lifetimes.

 Three indicators of intergenerational equity in standards of living have been proposed by d'Albis, Badji, El Mekkaoui, and Navaux.
 Their first indicator originates from a cross-sectional perspective and describes the relative situation of an age group (retirees) with respect to the situation of another age group (younger people).
 Their second indicator originates from a cohort perspective and compares the living standards of successive generations at the same age.
 D'Albis, Badji, El Mekkaoui, and Navaux's third indicator is a combination of the two previous criteria and is both an inter-age indicator and an intergenerational indicator.
 Further indicators of intergenerational equity have been developed by Rice, Temple, McDonald, and Wilson.

 In Australia, notable equality has been achieved in living standards, as measured by consumption, among people between the ages of 20 and 75 years.
 Substantial inequalities exist, however, between different generations, with older generations experiencing lower living standards in real terms at particular ages than younger generations.
 One way to illustrate these inequalities is to look at how long different generations took to achieve a level of consumption of $30,000 per year (2009–10 Australian dollars).
 At one extreme, people born in 1935 achieved this level of consumption when they were roughly 50 years of age, on average.
 At the other extreme, Millennials born in 1995 had achieved this level of consumption by the time they were around 10 years of age.

 Considerations such as this have led some scholars to argue that standards of living have tended to increase generation over generation in most countries, as development and technology have progressed.
 When taking this into account, younger generations may have inherent privileges over older generations, which may offset the redistribution of wealth towards older generations.